 Take some time to brainstorm, and then create a SMART target.
 This needs to be something that is:

-For example, you might want to double the number of attendees at your next open day.
-You may even try to achieve a 50% increase on applications, or boost the enrolment numbers for a specific course.
+For example, you might want to double the number of attendees on your next open day.
+You may even try to achieve a 50% increase in applications, or boost the enrolment numbers for a specific course.